 Without Sweden's long-term investment and technical support, Tanzania would not be where it is with regard to power generation capacity, nor would its rural population have the access they now have.
 Between 1980 and 2000, hydropower contributed 100% of the power generation mix in Tanzania (JESR, 2013), many of these power plants were built with Swedish expertise and Swedish funds.
 Non-petroleum based power plants helped shield Tanzania from the fallout from the 1973 and 1979 oil crises, and provided a foundation for the increase in industrial output that occasioned the Government of Tanzania's Economic Recovery Programmes, which began in 1986 and led to a spike in power consumption.
 Without these reliable and sustainable sources of power, this would not have been possible.
-It should be remembered that building energy infrastructure is a long-term multi-generational challenge that took many decades for developed countries to achieve, Tanzania essentially started from nothing in the late 1960s and Sweden's contribution has been significant in this context.
+It should be remembered that took many decades for developed countries to achieve, Tanzania essentially started from nothing in the late 1960s and Sweden's contribution has been significant in this context.